-It is important to understand the generational roadblocks that we are likely to encounter in our organization so we can be better equipped to overcome them.
-These obstacles include perceived value differences, lack of understanding, differing employee expectations, communication preferences, and judgements based simply on age that contribute to the perpetuation of negative stereotypes.
+It is important to understand the generational differences that we are likely to encounter in our organization so we can be better equipped to overcome them.
+These obstacles include perceived value differences, lack of understanding, differing employee expectations, communication preferences, and judgments based simply on age that contribute to the perpetuation of negative stereotypes.
 Companies that embrace a multigenerational workplace have diversified perspectives, enhanced problem-solving abilities, and more extensive knowledge.
-Here are some ways to combat generational roadblocks and embrace your multigenerational workforce.
+Here are some ways to combat generational differences and embrace your multigenerational workforce.

 Focus on Commonalities

 To combat perceived value differences and conflicting employee expectations

 Each decade seems to bring new perspectives which can lead different generations to struggle to understand and respect one another, but the truth is peers across all age ranges, generally, want the same thing.
 They want autonomy, they want to make connections with those around them, and they want to find meaning and purpose in their life and work.
 However, the way each generation demonstrates and achieves these values may look different.
 The bottom line is that the basic needs and desires won’t shift but the expectations regarding how to accomplish these goals will vary.
 For example, every employee needs the opportunity to grow and learn, wants to do meaningful work, and be recognized for these efforts, but younger generations expect to do this through a more flexible and holistic approach while more seasoned employees may prefer a more formal structure.
 It is important to understand the values and expectations of employees.
 Consider collecting feedback to gather a diverse offering of thoughts and mindsets that can shape how you approach strategy and culture.

 To combat generational shaming and the perpetuation of negative stereotypes